jevargasv/Pottr/README.md

 # Pottr
 Tumblr-inspired microblogging site for Harry Potter fans a.k.a. the Potterheads.

-# Main Page of Blog
+# Main Page of the Blog
 ![alt text](https://github.com/jevargasv/Pottr/blob/master/Main%20Page.png)

 # Built With: